DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-mega.rst

 - If operating in STA mode, make sure your phone is connected to your local network (The same SSID and PASSWD you set in the config.h file)

-- If Operating in AP mode, disconnect from any other network and find the SSID for your Command Station in your network list.
+- If Operating in AP mode, disconnect your phone/tablet from any other network and find the SSID for your Command Station in your network list.
 It will be "DCCEX_xxxxxx" where the x's are the last 6 characters of your WiFi chip's MAC address.
 Use the password "PASS_xxxxxx" where the x's are the same 6 characters.

 ..
 NOTE:: You MUST either forget your local network or turn off "auto-reconnect" for that connection when using AP Mode.
 If you do not, your phone will disconnect from the DCCEX_xxxxxx network and connect to either a stronger connection, or one that has a connection to the internet.